Bordeaux & Dordogne

 7. Is it suitable for families or non-wine drinkers?

 Absolutely.
-Between prehistoric caves, castles, cycling paths, kayaking the Dordogne, and gourmet picnics, there’s something for everyone.
+Between prehistoric caves, castles, cycling paths, kayaking on the Dordogne, and gourmet picnics, there’s something for everyone.

 8. Can you arrange unique experiences beyond wine?

-Yes — from truffle hunts, oyster and caviar farms to hot-air balloon rides, paragliding, and river cruises, we tailor each day to your passions.
+Yes — from truffle hunts and oyster or caviar farm visits to hot-air balloon rides, paragliding, and river cruises, we tailor each day to your passions.

 9. What are the signature dishes of southwest France?